Why Do Most Men Suck In Bed?

 Yes, the on-screen couples always have mind-boggling sex and right from the very first time (except, of course, in Woody Allen films).
 Within these unrealistic scenarios is one of the worst misrepresentations: the speed at which women on the screen get aroused.
 This brings me to the subject of foreplay.

 You already know that when your woman says, “Not tonight, I have a headache,” she doesn’t want to have sex.
 But have you ever wondered why?
 Do you really think that if a woman were facing the prospect of toe-curling, earth-shattering, multi-spasmodic waves of pleasure, she would allow a little headache to get in her way?
 I don’t think so, especially since some studies have shown that sex provides headache relief and can even cure migraines.
-Let’s face it, only a been-there-done-that-and-it-wasn’t-that-great state of mind would lead a woman to refuse sex, and also to use such an old and tired cliché.
+Let’s face it, only a been-there-done-that-and-it-wasn’t-that-great state of mind would lead a woman to refuse sex, and to do so using such an old and tired cliché.

 So what is to be done?
 I’ll try to answer that in a next post.
 I’m starting to get a headache, a real one.